-- Charge the battery (see following section), unless you have been riding regularly. - 6.
-Store your battery in an easy-to-reach location off the floor, in an area protected from freezing temperatures and direct sunlight. - Clean the battery box after removing the battery for storage.
-Dry the battery box and, if paint is missing, re-paint the area. - 8.
+- 7. Store your battery in an easy-to-reach location off the floor, in an area protected from freezing temperatures and direct sunlight. - 8.
+Clean the battery box after removing the battery for storage.
+Dry the battery box and, if paint is missing, re-paint the area. - 9.
 Slow charge the battery (see following section) once every 30 days.